Kudaes/DInvoke_rs/README.md

 Features:
 * Dynamically resolve and invoke undocumented Windows APIs from Rust.
 * Primitives allowing for strategic API hook evasion.
-* Direct syscall execution from Rust.
+* Direct syscall execution from Rust (x64).
 * Manually map PE modules from disk or directly from memory.
 * PE headers parsing.
 * Map PE modules into sections backed by arbitrary modules on disk.
 * Module fluctuation to hide mapped PEs (concurrency supported).

-TODO:
-* PE headers manipulation.
+* Syscall parameters spoofing through exception handlers + hardware breakpoints (x64).

 # Credit
 All the credits go to the creators of the original C# implementation of this tool: